 3. "I'm just a phone call away."

-Each of us grieves differently.
+The grieving process can vary from one person to the next.
 While some people choose to cope with grief on their own, others find comfort in sharing their thoughts and feelings.

 5. "I'm here to help.
 Is there anything I can do?"